How to set up a Fixed sequence automated flow

 - Click Apply to save your node setup.

 Configuring multiple Subscription nodes ensures that customers enter a successful sequence.
-When customers purchase the first product in the series, the automated experience begins, delivering each product in order.
+When customers purchase the first product in the series, the automated flow begins, delivering each product in order.
 Once they reach the end of the sequence, it automatically ends, and customers don't receive any additional products.

 Optional - Add additional actions to the canvas

-Step 5 - Set your products to active in Shopify
+Step 6 - Set your products to active in Shopify

 Make sure your products are available for purchase: